VNNikolaidis/nnlib2Rcpp/README.md

 To install:

-(a) From CRAN Repository: The CRAN (stable) version of this package can be installed the usual way, i.e. by the following R command:
+(a) From CRAN Repository: The CRAN (stable) version of this package can be installed the usual way, i.e. by invoking the following R command:

     install.packages("nnlib2Rcpp")

 (b) From GitHub: To add the GitHub (latest) version of this package to your R installation, use the following R commands:

     library(devtools)
     install_github("VNNikolaidis/nnlib2Rcpp")

----

 For copyright information see LICENSE.md file or DESCRIPTION+LICENSE files (as imposed by R package format).